russelljohnson95/MSM_Modeling_and_MCMC/README.md

 **arm16_millard_rigidtendon.osim:** Arm model used for this project with 6 muscles and 1 mechanical degree-of-freedom at the elbow.

 **arm16_pert4_:** Reference data for the MCMC analysis.

+Not included (right now) are the sample data from the MCMC run for this project - the file size is too big for GitHub...